sahu1234/DataScience_Hospitalisation-Costs-Analysis/README.md

 Develop a Gradient Boosting model and determine variable importance scores.
 2. Cost Prediction Scenario
 Case Study: Estimate hospitalization costs for a specific patient (Ms. Jayna) using the developed models.
-3. SQL Analysis
-Data Merging: Merge the data tables using appropriate keys and constraints.
-SQL Queries:
-Retrieve information about people who are diabetic and have heart problems, along with their average age, number of dependent children, BMI, and hospitalization costs.
-Find the average hospitalization cost for each hospital tier and city level.
-Determine the number of people who have had major surgery with a history of cancer.
-Count the number of tier-1 hospitals in each state.

 # 3: Tableau Dashboard